-Setting up an LPA allows someone that you trust to act on your behalf should the need arise.
-Your chosen person can then manage your affairs in your best interests.
+Setting up a Financial Power of Attorney or a Health and Welfare Power of Attorney allows someone that you trust to act on your behalf should the need arise.
+Your chosen person (attorney) can then manage your affairs in your best interests.
 This could be in the long term or until such time that you are able to take up the reins again yourself.

 There are two types of LPA, both of which The Will Maker can help you with:

 This allows your nominated person to:Manage your finances and property